 Knowing which laws apply to a truck accident case can be tricky, because it really means that you have to know about several different areas of the law.
-Fortunately, that's our specialty and we'll explain a little bit about which laws are the most pertinent to winning a truck accident case.
-Mind you, this won't be an exhaustive list - that would take too long - but these are the most common ways we use the law to win our client's cases.
+Fortunately, that's our specialty.
+In this article, we'll explain a little bit about which laws are the most pertinent to winning a truck accident case.
+Mind you, this won't be an exhaustive list - that would require a novel-length tome - but these are the most common ways we use the law to win cases for our clients.
 You've probably noticed that a lot of lawyers and attorney's offices are rather elusive when it comes to sharing information or telling you about your case -- we don't take that approach.

 So here's what we'll try to answer on this page:

 - What laws deal directly with truck accident cases?

 - The Federal Motor Carrier Safety Act

 - Which other kinds of laws does my attorney need to know about?

 - Knowing how to interpret common law

 First, let's talk about applicable laws that are specific to trucks.

 Whether we're talking about 18-wheelers, big rigs, flatbeds, box trucks, food trucks, etc., all vehicles carrying more than a certain weight are considered to be commercial vehicles, and are regulated accordingly by the federal government.
 Now, it's important to understand that there are no personal injury laws specific to crashes involving this kind of vehicle.
 Rather, there are many laws which tell truck drivers when and how to drive and maintain their trucks, and often times these laws bleed over into the realm of personal injury law.